 Below is the view eastward from the Iowa Remote Spot.
 Sometimes, I get frustrated that we can’t produce more National Geographic grade images, but it’s OK because this ain’t Nat.
 Geo. and I’m not Ansel Adams.

-We are Remote Footprints–an American family who woke up one morning and spent a day realizing that we could do something worthwhile and unique for both ourselves and for the country.
+We are Project Remote–an American family who woke up one morning and spent a day realizing that we could do something worthwhile and unique for both ourselves and for the country.
 We continually draw from our passion for wild places and endless desire to save something natural, wild, and remote for our daughter.
 And for all daughters and sons across America.

 –The Remote Spotters

 Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
 Our goal is to raise enough funding simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
 This work depends on donations from people like you.
 If you like what we do, please Click here to make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…